TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_flash.md

         ${SDK_INSTALL_PATH}/examples/drivers/boot/sbl_emmc_linux/am64x-evm/r5fss0-0_nortos/default_sbl_emmc_linux.cfg

-- The flashing application and the eMMC bootloader needs to be specified in this file as
+- The flashing application and the eMMC bootloader need to be specified in this file as

         --flash-writer={path to flash application .tiimage}
         --file={path to eMMC bootloader .tiimage} --operation=flash-emmc --flash-offset=0x0